 WORKPLACE PENSIONS – AUTO ENROLMENT: EMPLOYER DUTIES

-The Government have introduced a new pension law to get more people saving for their future.
-The new employer duties are being introduced over 6 years, starting with the UK’s largest companies from October 2012.
+The Government introduced a new pension law to get more people saving for their future.
 As an employer, you will have new duties in relation to everyone working for you who are aged between 16 and 74; who works in the UK and for whom you deduct tax and NIC from their wages.
 Most employers will have to choose and contribute to a workplace pension scheme suitable for automatic enrolment which must meet quality standards.
 Employers will have to automatically enrol some workers into a workplace pension scheme and give others the option to join.
 The employer duties are not optional.
 The Pensions Regulator (TPR) will ensure employers comply or face hefty fines or even imprisonment!

 Employers must assess their workforce to determine whether they’re to be treated as a ‘worker’.
 Initially this assessment is required on the staging date, but your duties don’t just stop once you’ve enrolled all your staff – they become part of your business as usual.
 You must assess your workforce regularly, ideally before each payroll run in order to assess all new joiners or a change of worker category.
 Workers fall into 3 categories: